 Sri Srinivasa Perumal Temple

-One of the days my uncle took me to the Sri Srinivasa Perumal Temple in Serangoon Road (Little India) where there was a Homam (Offerings Hindu Ritual) to Lord Sudharshanar happening, I had a good Darshan.
+One of the days my uncle took me to the Sri Srinivasa Perumal Temple in Serangoon Road (Little India) where there was a Homam (offerings Hindu Ritual) to Lord Sudharshanar happening, I had a good Darshan.

 The soup shop

 While in Singapore one of the days for Lunch I went to Cedele by The Bakery Depot, a popular bakery & soup shop in Singapore.
 I was introduced to their shop in Raffles Quay (Basement 2 in Raffles Place MRT) by one of my friends in Singapore.
-For the lunch, I had a lovely Moroccan Spiced Carrot (Vegetarian and without cream) and some slices of bread.
+For lunch, I had a lovely Moroccan Spiced Carrot (Vegetarian and without cream) and some slices of bread.
 I noticed they sell many organic and fresh varieties of Ice Cream, Pastries and Salads as well.

 Marina Bay Sands

-And every description of a trip to Singapore is incomplete without the praise to Changi Airport.
+And every description of a trip to Singapore is incomplete without the praise of Changi Airport.
 I landed in the new Terminal 3 which is new and sparklingly clean, amazing how Singapore does it time and again.